How do I drop ENC1101/2135 from my schedule?

 Yes.
 These courses are repeatable for up to 9 hours of credit.
 However, you may not repeat the classes during the same semester or with the same instructor.

 Can one course count toward two degree requirements?

 Yes and no, depending on which requirements you are trying to fulfill.
 Diversity courses required by liberal studies (x and y diversity) may “double dip” with your major or minor coursework.
 Scholarship in Practice courses, of which two are required for liberal studies, may come from your major or minor.
-You are not allowed to “double count” any courses between your major, minor, and/or liberal studies at the same time.
-For example, English students completing the minor in Education may take EME2040 as part of their minor or as their computer fluency requirement.
-However, this class may not count for both requirements at the same time.
-If the student wishes to use EME2040 as computer fluency, the student must take an additional Education minor course to replace it.
+Oral competency and computer fluency may also overlap with other requirements.
+However, you are not allowed to “double count” any courses between your major, minor, and/or liberal studies at the same time.
+Essentially, most classes may not count for multiple requirements at the same time.
+Please see your advisor to discuss any specific situations.

 If I get lower than a C- in an English course, can I apply it to the major?

 No. All major coursework must be completed with a C- or higher.
 A grade of D- or higher will, however, give you degree hours towards the 120+ hours required for graduation.